 Conclusion: Privacy Incident Response in Half the Time

 Incident response remains the cornerstone of privacy management.
 An incident response playbook can help your organization reduce risk and fulfill legal obligations with a consistent, reliable, and automated plan.

 A risk assessment platform can also cut the time it takes your IRT to respond to an incident in half.
 Technology like this enables your team to make accurate and timely notification decisions amid an increasingly complex data breach landscape.

-OneTrust Incident Management is designed to centrally manage incidents, automate tasks, and keep records for compliance and notification.
-Paired with OneTrust DataGuidance, you can build context-aware, automated workflows to react to incidents based on the regulations for each jurisdiction.
+OneTrust Security Incident Management is designed to centrally manage incidents, automate tasks, and keep records for compliance and notification.
+Paired with OneTrust DataGuidance Research, you can build context-aware, automated workflows to react to incidents based on the regulations for each jurisdiction.
 These tools help privacy leaders bridge the gap between privacy and security by automating incident notifications and storing the audit trails needed for compliance.